masoudahangCSUS/Callejo-Inc-Childcare-Website/README.md

 </p>

 ## Project Synopsis
-The Callejo Inc. Childcare Website is an ongoing senior project being developed by Tech Squad, a team of Computer Science students at California State University, Sacramento.
-Running from Fall 2024 to Spring 2025, this project aims to support Jane Callejo’s family-owned childcare business by creating a user-friendly and effective website.
+The Callejo Inc. Childcare Website is a complete senior project developed by Tech Squad, a team of Computer Science students at California State University, Sacramento.
+Spanning from Fall 2024 to Spring 2025, this project was created to support the daily operations of Jane Callejo’s family-owned childcare business.

-Our goal is to make daily operations at Callejo Inc. smoother and more efficient.
-Right now, tasks like managing child rosters, scheduling staff, and keeping track of business expenses are done manually, which takes time and can lead to mistakes.
-By building this website, we hope to centralize these processes, making them easier to manage and reducing the chance for errors.
-This will ultimately save time for the staff and allow them to focus more on what really matters—caring for the children.
+Prior to this system, key processes such as managing child rosters, and tracking business expenses were done manually, leading to inefficiencies and the potential for errors.
+Our team developed a centralized, user-friendly web application to streamline these operations, reduce administrative workload, and improve record accuracy.

-We’re also focusing on making communication with parents easier and clearer.
-The website will provide timely updates and notifications so parents stay informed and connected.
-Through these features, we aim to create a reliable and organized system that supports the childcare center’s operations and builds trust with families.
-We're currently in the process of developing the website and are committed to delivering a tool that meets the needs of both the business and the parents it serves.
+Additionally, the platform enhances communication with parents by providing timely updates and notifications.
+By delivering a secure, responsive, and role-based interface for both parents and administrators, our system improves operational transparency and helps staff stay focused on providing quality childcare.

 ## Key Features
 - **Feature 1**: User Experience